cvghivebrain/Sonic1sq/README.md

 * ost_parent contains the parent object's OST address (shortened to a word), if GetParent was called when the child object was created.
 * Monitor icons load only as needed, allowing for up to 256 unique monitor types (with a maximum of 8 loaded at any one time).
 * Each title card has its own PLC, so only letters that are used need to be loaded.
 Title cards are automatically centered by the __autocard__ macro.
 Title card mappings are also automated, and can use sprite mappings more efficiently by joining two letters together as a single sprite.
+* GHZ loops use an object instead of being hard-coded.
+The object reads Sonic's position within the loop and updates the level layout accordingly.

 ## Bugfixes
 * Spikes no longer kill Sonic immediately after losing rings.
 Add $80 to the subtype to restore the original lethal behaviour.